GM invests $500 million in Lyft, sets out self-driving car partnership

 | SAN FRANCISCO

-SAN FRANCISCO General Motors Inc (GM.N) said on Monday it will invest $500 million in Lyft Inc and laid out plans to develop an on-demand network of self-driving cars with the ride-sharing service.
+SAN FRANCISCO General Motors Inc (GM.N) said on Monday it will invest $500 million (339 million pounds) in Lyft Inc and laid out plans to develop an on-demand network of self-driving cars with the ride-sharing service.

 The biggest single Detroit-Silicon Valley crossover deal to date comes as automakers work out how to respond to the rush of technology companies such as Apple, Alphabet and Uber - Lyft's biggest rival - to control cars of the future and likely reshape the global auto industry.